General Terms and Conditions for the Delivery of Spare Parts

 such claims are only possible if the counterclaims are undisputed or have been established in a court of

-(4) If, after conclusion of the contract, ALPMA should become aware of circumstances which cast serious
+by the customer or if, after conclusion of the contract, circumstances become apparent which cast

 contract, the customer wishes amendments to be made to the subject matter of the contract and these